buddypress/buddypress/docs/user/administration/settings/components.md

 # BuddyPress Components settings

 The BuddyPress Core & Members components are required ones and are always enabled.
-The first time you activate ByddyPress, 4 optional components are activated for you, by default:
+The first time you activate BuddyPress, 4 optional components are activated for you, by default:

 - Extended Profiles,
 - Account Settings,